aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-vdu-validating-cluster-tuning.md

     4.18.0-305.49.1.rt7.121.el8_4.x86_64
     ```

-## Checking that the recommended cluster configurations are applied
+## Checking that the recommended cluster configurations are applied {#ztp-checking-du-cluster-config_vdu-config-ref}

 You can check that clusters are running the correct configuration.
 The following procedure describes how to check the various configurations that you require to deploy a DU application in OpenShift Container Platform 4.11 clusters.